GershM/elkcli/README.md

 ## Features

-- Index management: Create, delete, and manage Elasticsearch indices.
-- Document operations: Add, update, delete, and search for documents in Elasticsearch.
-- Cluster information: Get information about the Elasticsearch cluster and nodes.
 - Query execution: Execute Elasticsearch queries from the command line.
+- (In Progress)Index management: Create, delete, and manage Elasticsearch indices.
+- (In Progress) Document operations: Add, update, delete, and search for documents in Elasticsearch.
+- (In Progress) Cluster information: Get information about the Elasticsearch cluster and nodes.
-- Snapshot and restore: Perform snapshot and restore operations on Elasticsearch indices.
+- (In Progress) Snapshot and restore: Perform snapshot and restore operations on Elasticsearch indices.